-- a curriculum recognised worldwide for both depth and breadth of academic studies - gaining an international perspective
+- a curriculum recognised worldwide for both depth and breadth of academic studies - gaining an international perspective - actively participating in both curricular and co-curricular activities

 All students studying for the IB Diploma study six subjects, normally over a period of two years, which must include: English (or in some cases the student's first language); a second language; Mathematics; a humanities subject and a science subject.
 Three subjects are taken at Higher Level, providing depth and challenge.
 The other three subjects are taken at Standard Level, for balance and breadth.